 Introduction

-Climate policies have often encountered many obstacles that made them difficult to pass.
-Indeed, those policies often imply a profound redefinition of our current ways of life.
-Moreover, the differentiated distributional impacts – both at the national and international levels – can lead different groups of citizens or countries to support or oppose the policy at the same time and consequently prevent the implementation of such policy.
-Therefore, the design of climate policies needs to account for the political economy and public acceptability of the policy.
-Those resistances to climate policies arise largely from legitimate concerns about distributional and lifestyle impacts, as well as misconceptions about the impacts of climate change and the effects of climate policies on the economy and the environment.
+Climate policies encounter various political obstacles that make them difficult to pass.
+Indeed, those policies generally imply a profound change in our habits or standard of living.
+Moreover, they often face a strong opposition due to their distributional impacts – both real and perceived, at the national and international levels, between and within income groups..
+Therefore, climate policies can only succeed if they meet public acceptability.
+Not only should they address legitimate concerns about distributional and lifestyle impacts, their design should also deal with people’s perceptions of climate change and the effects of climate policies on the economy and the environment, including potential misperceptions.

-With this project, we aim to contribute to construct country-specific advice on policies to deal with the transition to a low-carbon economy.
-Our goal is to understand people’s perceptions about climate change and preferences over available climate policies, through the use of large-scale surveys to answer several questions.
-How social attitudes, values, and perceptions drive support or opposition for climate policies across socio-economic groups?
-How social preferences on climate change mitigation policies differ between countries?
-How perceptions may change after receiving new information on the effects of policies/climate change (in a video format) and how it translates into beliefs and support?
+With this project, our goal is to provide country-specific advice on policies that aim to decarbonize the economy.
+Our goal is to understand people’s perceptions about climate change and preferences over climate policies.
+Using large-scale surveys, we are able to answer several questions.
+How values and perceptions drive support or opposition for climate policies across socio-economic groups?
+How attitudes on climate change and climate policies differ between countries?
+How perceptions are affected by new information on the effects of policies or climate change and how it translates into policy support?

 Related Literature